ckoerber/mercury-numerical/phys-today/mercury-numerical.md

 Others added an additional planet, sometimes even with tilted orbital planes, and observed the chaotic nature of the three body problem.
 Still others improved the graphical output by for instance marking the position of the perihelion - an idea we eventually picked up for later courses.

-During breaks the students were excited to show their results to students from the other two projects and explained their efforts, motivations and results.
+During breaks the students were excited to show their results to the participants of the other two projects and explained their efforts, motivations and results.
 Even after the course we had some interesting discussions on the theories of relativity with the students pushing us towards (and sometimes beyond) the limits of our own knowledge.
-Due to this and the positive feedback we received, we decided to offer a second, refined installation of the course in 2017 with similar results.
+Due to this interest and the positive feedback we received, we decided to offer a second, refined installation of the course in 2017 with similar results.

 We recently made the course publicly available in [our paper](https://arxiv.org/abs/1803.01678).
 The course at the science academy lasted for only one day which was a tight schedule.